What Is TPR in Foster Care? Termination of Parental Rights Explained

 How TPR Is Triggered

-Under the Adoption and Safe Families Act (ASFA), states are federally required to file a petition for termination of parental rights once a child has been in foster care for 15 of the most recent 22 months.
+Under the Adoption and Safe Families Act (ASFA), states generally must file a petition for termination of parental rights once a child has been in foster care for 15 of the most recent 22 months, subject to exceptions.
 This is commonly called the "15 of 22" rule, and it was specifically designed to prevent children from languishing indefinitely in temporary care without a legal resolution.

 The filing of the TPR petition is not the same as the granting of TPR.
 The petition starts the court process.
 The hearing — and the judge's decision — comes later.